MohamadrezaKhalvati/chat-app/README.md

-Here's a sample `README.md` file that you can use for your NestJS project with PostgreSQL, Docker, and Swagger setup.
-This file will guide users on how to set up and run your project.

 # Novindo Task Project

 This is a NestJS application developed as a task for a job interview.
 The project uses PostgreSQL as the database, is fully Dockerized for easy setup, and has Swagger documentation for the API.